serra/invoice-automator/docs/functionality.rst

 The application can be run as a web application.
 This web application can respond to webhooks from Fibery.

-The production application is running `on Digital Ocean <https://cloud.digitalocean.com/apps/3da71ffa-d137-4880-9824-5d60c33d55c0/overview>`_.
+The production application is running a local server.
-The base url for this application is https://invoice-automator.serraict.com.
+The base url for this application is https://automator.serraict.com.

 The following webhooks are configured:

-* Invoice updated, handled by `invoice-updated <https://invoice-automator.serraict.com/invoice-updated>`_
+* Invoice updated, handled by `invoice-updated <https://automator.serraict.com/invoice-updated>`_

-See `the api documentation <https://invoice-automator.serraict.com/docs>`_.
+See `the api documentation <https://automator.serraict.com/docs>`_.

 About these specifications
 --------------------------